Prospect Hill Cemetery (Brattleboro, Vermont)

 Prospect Hill Cemetery is a cemetery in Brattleboro, Vermont.
 Founded in 1796, it was originally known as the Village Burying Ground, and then Old Village Burying Ground.
-Additional parcels land was acquired over time, up to 1869.
+Additional land was acquired over time, up to 1869.

 The cemetery includes a number of notable figures from the history of the town.
-Included in the graves at the site, are those of 19 union soldiers who died at the military hospital in the town during the Civil War.
+Included in the graves at the site are those of 19 Union Army soldiers who died at the military hospital in the town during the American Civil War.